swang1021/WDBC/README.md

 This repository provides the R code used in the real data study of papers

-1. Wang S, Shi S, Qin G. Interval estimation for the Youden index of a continuous diagnostic test with verification biased data.
-Statistical Methods in Medical Research 2025; 34: 796-811. <a href="https://journals.sagepub.com/doi/10.1177/09622802251322989" target="_blank">View the paper</a>
+1. Wang S, Shi S, Qin G. <a href="https://journals.sagepub.com/doi/10.1177/09622802251322989" target="_blank">Interval estimation for the Youden index of a continuous diagnostic test with verification biased data.</a> Statistical Methods in Medical Research 2025; 34: 796-811.
 2. Wang S, Shi S, Qin G. Empirical likelihood inference for the area under the ROC curve with verification biased data.
 (2025, Manuscript Under Review)

 ## About WDBC dataset